wacncontent/CustomizeTool/output/articles/media-services/media-services-implement-failover.md

 This walkthrough demonstrates how to copy content (blobs) from one asset into another in order to handle redundancy for On-Demand streaming.
 This scenario is useful to customers that want to set up their CDN to failover between two datacenters in the case of an outage in one of our data centers.
 This walkthrough uses Windows Azure Media Services SDK, Windows Azure Media Services REST API, and Azure Storage SDK to demonstrate the following tasks.

-1. Set up a Media Services account in ”Data Center A”.
+1. Set up a Media Services account in "Data Center A".
 1. Upload a mezzanine file into a source asset.
 1. Encode the asset into multi-bit rate MP4 files.
 1. Create a read-only SAS locator for the source asset to have read access to the container in the Storage account that is associated with the source asset.